mihirdilip/aspnetcore-authentication-basic/README.md

 ### SuppressWWWAuthenticateHeader
 Default value is false.
-When set to true, it will NOT return WWW-Authenticate response header when challenging un-authenticated requests.
+If set to true, it will NOT return WWW-Authenticate response header when challenging un-authenticated requests.
-When set to false, it will return WWW-Authenticate response header when challenging un-authenticated requests.
+If set to false, it will return WWW-Authenticate response header when challenging un-authenticated requests.

 ### IgnoreAuthenticationIfAllowAnonymous (available on ASP.NET Core 3.0 onwards)
 Default value is false.